Boris Yeltsin: 1931–1948: childhood and adolescence

 As an infant, Yeltsin was christened in the Russian Orthodox Church; his mother was devout, and his father unobservant.
 In the years after his birth, the area was hit by the famine of 1932–1933; throughout his childhood, Yeltsin was often hungry.
 In 1932, Yeltsin's parents moved to Kazan, where Yeltsin attended kindergarten.
 There, in 1934, the OGPU state security services arrested Nikolai, accused him of anti-Soviet agitation, and sentenced him to three years in the Dmitrov labor camp.
 Yeltsin and his mother then were ejected from their residence and were taken in by friends; Klavdiya worked at a garment factory in her husband's absence.
 In October 1936, Nikolai returned; in July 1937, the couple's second child, Mikhail, was born.
 That month, they moved to Berezniki, in Perm Krai, where Nikolai got work on a potash combine project.
-There, in July 1944, they had a third child, the daughter, Valentina.
+In July 1944, they had a third child, Valentina.

 Between 1939 and 1945, Yeltsin received a primary education at Berezniki's Railway School Number 95.
 Academically, he did well at primary school and was repeatedly elected class monitor by fellow pupils.
 There, he also took part in activities organized by the Komsomol and Vladimir Lenin All-Union Pioneer Organization.
 This overlapped with Soviet involvement in the Second World War, during which Yeltsin's paternal uncle, Andrian, served in the Red Army and was killed.
 From 1945 to 1949, Yeltsin studied at the municipal secondary school number 1, also known as Pushkin High School.
-Yeltsin did well at secondary school, and there took an increasing interest in sport, becoming captain of the school's volleyball squad.
+Yeltsin did well at secondary school, and there took an increasing interest in sports, becoming captain of the school's volleyball squad.
 He enjoyed playing pranks and in one instance played with a grenade, which blew off the thumb and index finger of his left hand.
 With friends, he would go on summer walking expeditions in the adjacent taiga, sometimes for many weeks.